deiss/fftocean/README.md

 * Mac: `cmd+Q`
 * Linux: `alt+f4` or `esc`

 Using the mouse, you can look around you.
-To move, the keys depend on the keyboard.
+To move, the keys depend on the keyboard, and you can specify the type of keyboard you are using with the option `--keyboard` (default: "azerty").

 ##### AZERTY